(Revised 29 September 2021)

 (B) A biography of the SSA nominee detailing the training, knowledge, and experience that qualifies them for this appointment.

-(C) A memorandum for the record signed by the supporting legal office, ethics counselor, detailing the ethics briefing conducted with the nominee for this source selection.
+(C) A memorandum for the record signed by the supporting legal office, ethics counselor, detailing the ethics briefing conducted with the nominee for this source selection, and verification the nominee’s final disclosure report has been reviewed and not potential conflicts of interest were identified.

 (b)(2) Army SSAs shall utilize Appendix AA, Army Source Selection Supplement (AS3), when conducting competitive, negotiated source selections.
 A source selection plan is required for all competitive, negotiated acquisitions where the basis of award includes factors in addition to cost or price.
 Army SSAs must use the standard rating tables as detailed in the DoD Source Selection Procedures, to include the colors and adjectives.